Moustafa-Bahaa/car-agency/README.md

 ## :star2: About the Project
-carAgency is a web application built with Next.js , tailwindcss , headlessUi , typescript.
+CarAgency is a web application built with Next.js , tailwindcss , headlessUi , typescript.

 ## <a href="https://car-agency-next.vercel.app/">LIVE DEMO 💥</a>